Explanation Generation for Contradiction Reconciliation with LLMs: Control Experiments

-Our control experiment aims to validate that our selected NLI judge models are not prone to accepting any arbitrary explanation as successful according to our task criteria, regardless of whether or not the explanation actually reconciles the contradiction between the premise and the hypothesis.
+We conduct the following control experiments to validate that our selected NLI judge models are not prone to accepting arbitrary explanations as successful according to our task criteria, regardless of whether or not the explanation actually reconciles the contradiction between the premise and the hypothesis.